Amrapur Aravali Express: Meter Gauge era

-Broad Gauge Era
+Broad Gauge era

 In 1997, - Mainline was converted to Broad Gauge & Ashram Express, Mandore Express & many other Meter Gauge trains were re-introduced in Broad Gauge.
 907-MG/908-MG Aravalli Express was reintroduced between & as 9707/9708 Aravalli Express which in 2010 became 19707/19708 Aravalli Express.
 The train was covering 1117 km in 21 hrs 15 mins running at 53 km/h speed.
 It was literally a crawler & slowest train between Jaipur & Mumbai.

-Extension & Renaming
+Extension and renaming

 Until 7 November 2019, Aravalli Express was running between Jaipur Junction and Bandra Terminus.
 From 8 November 2019 onwards, the origin of train was shifted from Jaipur Junction to Shri Ganganagar Junction for providing direct rail connectivity to Shri Ganganagar with Jaipur and Mumbai.
 Name of train also changed name to Amrapur Aravalli Express after extension & number was changed from 19707/19708 to 14701/14702.

 Coaches

 The 14701/14702 Amarapur Aravali Express presently has 2 AC 2 tier, 3 AC 3 tier, 12 Sleeper class, 4 General Unreserved, 2 Seating cum Luggage Rake coaches & 1 pantry car.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.